Henry Paker at the Soho Theatre

 Nevertheless, you only need see this show once to appreciate Paker’s expressive physical drama and seamless comedic timing.
 His material is sharp and punch lines are cleverly intertwined into various stories throughout the performance.
 Each impersonation is vibrant and dynamic, and the unexpected audio that accompanies specific anecdotes adds even greater amusement to an already feel good, laugh-out-loud stand up.

 The audience as a whole soak up Paker’s verve and the ringing of laughter is almost deafening.
 Off-beat comedy and a catching vibe, this is a night out not to be missed!

-For further information about Henry Paker and future events visit here.
+For further information and future events visit Henry Paker’s website here.